fcuriel/big-demo/README.md

-# big-demo
+# kubernetes-testing

-Very simple app for DevOps big demo.
+Testing scripts for kubernetes